Actindo-AG/Documentation/Webhooks/Integration/02_ManageWebhooks.md

 7. If desired, delete a condition line by clicking on the ![Delete](../../Assets/Icons/Trash08.png "[Delete]")(Delete) button at the right end of the line.

 8. Click the [SAVE CHANGES] button in the top right corner.

+9. Clear the tenant cache, see [Clear tenant cache](#clear-tenant-cache).

+## Clear tenant cache

+For performance reasons, all webhooks are part of the tenant cache.
+After you have created a new webhook or have changed an existing one, you must ensure, that the tenant cache is rebuild.

+#### Prerequisites

+You have administrator rights for the related instance.

+#### Procedure

+For detailed information on how to clear the tenant cache, see [Clear tenant cache](../../Core1Platform/AdministratingCore1/05_EngineRoom.md#clear-tenant-cache) in the Core1 Platform documentation.